tensorflow/tfjs-website/source/tutorials/webcam-transfer-learning.md

     // technically a layer, this only performs a reshape (and has no training
     // parameters).
     tf.layers.flatten({inputShape: [7, 7, 256]}),
-    // Layer 1
     tf.layers.dense({
       units: ui.getDenseUnits(),
       activation: 'relu',
       kernelInitializer: 'varianceScaling',
       useBias: true
     }),
-    // Layer 2.
-The number of units of the last layer should correspond
+    // The number of units of the last layer should correspond
     // to the number of classes we want to predict. tf.layers.dense({
       units: NUM_CLASSES,